vijaybioinfo/DICE_Lung/Heritability/cTWAS/README.md

   - **/shell/profiles/**

-    Files for configuring the Snakemake pipeline on a Herman cluster server.
+    Files for configuring the Snakemake pipeline on a Herman cluster.

     **config.yaml**